schmenn/thighs/README.md

 |`-long`|Longitude of the tweet location|
 |`-placeid`|**see the next section for more information on places.json**.
 If you have `places.json` in your folder, specify the index of a place to use, referencing the `id` field of the place.
 For example, if you set a place id to `cool`, use `-placeid cool`.
 This will override `-lat` and `-long` if they were manually specified.|
 |`-debug`|Shows more logs.
 Does not need any additional arguments.|
+|`-chunk-interval`|Change the interval (in ms) at which a buffer is read from media and sent as an asynchronous POST request.
+By default, it is 25 ms. Try changing this to a higher number if your uploads are failing.

 ## Places.json